Some configuration results for area-minimizing cones: Configuration results

 \end{proof}

 Here are some thoughts useful for our next step.
 Suppose that $L_1$ spans a Type-c cone.
 Then

 and we would be happy if, for some reason,

-since this would imply that $\th_c(k+1,\alpha)<\frac{R(L_1\times L_2)}{2}$ as we want.
+since this could imply that $\th_c(k+1,\alpha)<\frac{R(L_1\times L_2)}{2}$ as we want.
 But, comparing this with Lemma \ref{tc}, one can see that the ratio outside $\tan$ is $\frac{k_1+1}{k_1+k_2+1}$ which is larger than the constant $\frac{k_1}{k_1+k_2}$.
-It turns out that it could be very hard or likely impossible to improve the ratio on the right hand side of \eqref{ratiotc} in Lemma \ref{tc} to be $\frac{k_1}{k_1+k_2}$.
+It seems very hard or likely impossible to improve the ratio on the right hand side of \eqref{ratiotc} in Lemma \ref{tc} to be $\frac{k_1}{k_1+k_2}$.
 (The same problem exists for the Type-F estimate \eqref{ratiotF} of Lemma \ref{tF}.)
 To conquer this difficulty, instead we turn to improve the inequality \eqref{Dineq} and get what we need for our purpose.